 CONS

-The Cavallo Sport Slim Sole Hoof Boots are super durable and designed for barefoot horses.
+The Cavallo Sport Slim Sole Hoof Boots are extremely durable and designed for horses that prefer a barefoot approach.
 These boots protect against tough terrains and improve a horse’s natural walk.

 Their special heel brake is great for safety on slippery surfaces, something I’ve found super helpful during rainy rides.